-Simon Bridges stuns with Elvis Presley rendition for National supporters
+National leader Simon Bridges impersonates Elvis Presley for supporters

 Upon reflection, he said he should have chosen a much shorter song.

-Bridges inner muso shines in the video, with one audience member yelling "woah, he can sing!".
+Bridges' inner muso shines in the video, with one audience member yelling "woah, he can sing!".

 He even signs off the song with a loud "thank you very much!" in his best lead singer voice.